-Playing video games is an activity most people of all ages enjoy.
+Playing video games or online website games is an activity most people of all ages enjoy.
 To a certain extent, video games are beneficial to us.
-However, when it becomes an addiction, it could cause several negative impacts on one’s body and mind.
+However, when it becomes an addiction, it could cause several negative impacts to one’s body and mind.
 Let’s dive into what are the common negative effects caused by gaming:

 When gamers are addicted to the online world, they tend to stray away from establishing relationships with others in real life.
 When there are multiplayer options offered by online games, players are able to form a virtual friendship or relationship with others, even when they aren’t located in the same area or country.
 In a way, it is similar to making friends from all around the world, except they are all online relationships.
 This could cause isolation as players would think they already have friends online, why would they bother making friends in real life too?
 This could result in a common negative effect, which is social anxiety where gamers would lack social skills.